armory/docs/content/en/includes/cdaas/rna-install-helm.md

-### Kubernetes permissions for the Remote Network Agent

-By default, the RNA is installed with full access to the cluster.
-At a minimum, the RNA needs permissions to create, edit, and delete all `kind` objects that you plan to deploy with CD-as-a-Service, in all namespaces to which you plan to deploy.
-The RNA also requires network access to any monitoring solutions or webhook APIs that you plan to forward through it.
+Installation requires Helm v3+.

 For advanced use cases such as restricting permissions, proxy configurations, custom annotations, labels, or environment variables, download and modify the [`values.yaml` for the RNA](https://github.com/armory-io/remote-network-agent-helm-chart/blob/main/values.yaml) or override existing values on the command line using `--set`.
 For information about using a `values file`, see the [Helm Values Files guide](https://helm.sh/docs/chart_template_guide/values_files/) and the [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing) section of the _Using Helm_ guide.

-### Installation

-1. In your terminal, configure your `kubectl` [context](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-set-context-em-) to connect to the cluster where you want to deploy your app:
+1. Set your `kubectl` [context](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#-em-set-context-em-) to connect to the cluster where you want to deploy the RNA:

    ```bash
    kubectl config use-context <NAME>